 - 1. Due to limited access to private property during filed investigations, it is recommended that some remaining parcels still warrant natural resources investigations and archeological surveys prior to construction. - 2.
-Formal utilities' location and advance planning would be required to facilitate pipeline and utility adjustments and to otherwise avoid associated impacts prior to construction. - 3.
+The proposed project would require an NWP 14 with a PCN.
+The PCN would be obtained before construction.
+The proposed project would comply with all general conditions of the NWP. - 3.
+Proposed noise wall constructability review and conduct noise workshop for impacted adjacent property owners. - 4.
+Formal utilities' location and advance planning would be required to facilitate pipeline and utility adjustments and to otherwise avoid associated impacts prior to construction. - 5.
 Coordination with the local Floodplain Administrators would be required prior to construction.